Mosai/workshop/README.md

 Experimental code coverage reports are available for shells that support the rich stack traces.

-This is an excerpt from the `$ bash bin/posit --spec=cov --shell=bash test/dispatch` output:
+This is an excerpt from the `$ bash bin/posit --spec=cov --shell=bash run test/dispatch` output:

 ```
 > `-    # Detects if a command, --long or -short option was called`